gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Gleam

-There is no limit to the number of entries in Gleam tuples.
+There is no limit to the number of entries in Gleam tuples, but records are still recommended as giving names to fields adds clarity.

 ```rust
 let my_tuple = #("username", "password", 10)